clauRamirez/newbieDictionary/README.md

     Example:
      - helloWorld
      - newbieDictionary
- - Pascal Case: Making the first letter of each word capitalized.
+ - PascalCase: Making the first letter of each word capitalized.
 Often used when writing code to name functions, classes, and other objects.
     Example:
      - Car
      - LinkedList